SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 ### - _**The second step**_ is to power up Raspberry Pi.

-1. With display
+I. With display

-2. Without display
+II.
+Without display

 ### - _**The third step**_ is to open SSH and VNC.

-1. SSH
+I. SSH

-2. VHC
+II.
+VHC

 ### - _**The forth step**_ is to install teamviewer.

 VNC can be used to remotely control Raspberry Pi in LAN.
 But teamviewer allow people to remotely control Raspberry Pi from anywhere, which is more convenient.
 It can also be used for chatting, transferring files and monitoring device status.
 It is the best choice for unattended devices.

-1. First update to prevent errors.
+I. First update to prevent errors.

 `sudo apt-get update`

 `sudo apt-get upgrade`

-2. Download .deb file (a special one for Raspberry Pi).
+II.
+Download .deb file (a special one for Raspberry Pi).

 `wget https://download.teamviewer.com/download/linux/teamviewer-host_armhf.deb`

-3. Install with dpkg.
+III.
+Install with dpkg.

 `sudo dpkg -i teamviewer-host_armhf.deb`

-4. After running the above command, you will notice some errors about a particular package not being installed.
+IV.
+After running the above command, you will notice some errors about a particular package not being installed.
 Use this command to automatically detect missing packages and try to download the best version for the software.

 `sudo apt --fix-broken install`

-5. Teamviewer should be ok.
+V. Teamviewer should be ok.
 You can certainly change some settings if you want.

 ### - _**The fifth step**_ is to set static IP.

-1. Modify the /etc/dhcpcd.conf file with this command.
+I. Modify the /etc/dhcpcd.conf file with this command.

 `sudo nano /etc/dhcpcd.conf`

-2. And then put these codes into the end of the file.
+II.
+And then put these codes into the end of the file.

 ```
 interface eth0